-We determined that the following categories of our products were in-scope products for 2018: (1) point-of-care veterinary diagnostic instruments; (2) practice management and digital imaging systems; (3) biological materials testing and laboratory diagnostic instruments; (4) diagnostic, health-monitoring and food safety testing products for livestock, poultry and dairy; (5) products that test water for certain biological contaminants; and (6) human point-of-care electrolytes and blood gas analyzers.
+We determined that the following categories of our products were in-scope products for 2020: (1) point-of-care veterinary diagnostic instruments; (2) practice management and digital imaging systems; (3) biological materials testing and laboratory diagnostic instruments; (4) diagnostic, health-monitoring and food safety testing products for livestock, poultry and dairy; (5) products that test water for certain biological contaminants; (6) human point-of-care electrolytes and blood gas analyzers; and (7) PCR test kit to detect COVID-19.

-For a further discussion of our products, see our Annual Report on Form 10-K for the fiscal year ended December 31, 2018 (the "Annual Report").
+For a further discussion of our products, see our Annual Report on Form 10-K for the fiscal year ended December 31, 2020 (the "Annual Report").
 The information contained in the Annual Report is not incorporated by reference into our Form SD or this Conflict Minerals Report and should not be considered part of our Form SD or this Conflict Minerals Report.